apl-ocean-engineering/serdp_gpmf/README.md

 # serdp_gpmf

+Contains libraries and sample binaries for encoding and decoding SERDP sensor (e.g., [liboculus]()) data in GPMF streams.

 <!--
 Serdp_player .mov decoder to read .movs/.mp4s and decode them into GPMF and image formats display, publish as ROS messages, and encode as ROS bags.